windhyk/netspeeder-install/README.md

 ## Description
 This script is based on [netspeeder install script]( http://linux.linzhihao.cn/shell/netspeeder.sh)

-Modified the dumped netspeeder code url and install command , because the Project migrate from [GoogleCode](https://code.google.com/archive/p/net-speeder/) to [GithubCode](https://github.com/snooda/net-speeder)
+Modified the dumped Netspeeder Code URL and respective install command , because the Project migrate from [GoogleCode](https://code.google.com/archive/p/net-speeder/) to [GithubCode](https://github.com/snooda/net-speeder)
 ## How to use it

   1. Download the install script